ericness/learning_resources/README.md

     * [Logic](https://logicmag.io/) This magazine does deep dives into how society is affected by technology and vice versa.
 The articles contain insightful takes on a wide variety of technology topics.
+    * [Technology Review](https://www.technologyreview.com/) This online and print magazine from MIT follows the most important technology trends from many fields.

 ## Writing